Implementing Facet for third-party types

 Testing

-Add tests in the same file or in facet-core/tests/.
+Add tests in the same file or create a test file.
 Make sure to test:

 - Round-trip through at least one format (JSON is easiest)